zentrocdot/LibreOffice/README.md

 This issue is something like a bug (in the procedure).
 Without this bug libreoffice could be installed automatically.

+As result, now I can see en-US as well as de and the other languages for the installed user interfaces in the libreoffice settings.

+## Running the build

+The previous listed steps created a local installation, which you can be started with:

+    instdir/program/soffice

+or

+    $HOME/libreoffice/instdir/program/soffice

+## Final installation

 Finally install everything

     sudo make install